O. V. Vijayan: Cartoons

 Vijayan left his home state in 1958 to pursue his career as a cartoonist in Delhi.
 Joining the famous Shankar's Weekly, Delhi, as a cartoonist and writer of political satire, he moved to Patriot as a staff cartoonist in 1963.
 Vijayan was also an editorial cartoonist and political observer in various news publications – The Statesman and The Hindu – and later turned freelancer.
 His cartoons also appeared in publications such as Far Eastern Economic Review and The New York Times.
 Philosophy and politics merged in his cartoons, just as revolution and spirituality coalesced in his writings.
 His searing comment on Indira Gandhi's Emergency rule and about her return to power in 1980 would remain high points in the history of Indian cartooning.

 Later life and death

 Vijayan was married to Theresa Gabriel, an academic and the couple had a son, Madhu.
-He was afflicted with Parkinson's disease for 20 years and in March 2005, he was admitted to Care Hospital, Hyderabad where he succumbed to organ failure on 30 March 2005 at age of 74, survived by his wife and son.
+He was afflicted with Parkinson's disease for 20 years and in early March 2005, he was admitted to Care Hospital, Hyderabad where he succumbed to organ failure on 30 March 2005 aged 74, survived by his wife and son.
 His body was taken to Kerala by special flight and was cremated with full state honours at Ivor Madom crematorium in Pambadi, Thrissur near Thiruvilwamala on the banks of the Bharathapuzha where his nephew, Ravi Shankar, a known cartoonist, lit the pyre.
 Teresa Vijayan died a year after his death, and his son lives in the US.